The hymn “If You Could Hie to Kolob” was written by William W. Phelps and was first published in the Deseret News in 1856.

 Originally, the hymn was placed in the Choir section of the 1940 hymnal of The Church of Jesus Christ of Latter-day Saints because it was too difficult to sing the original tune by Joseph Daynes.
 This was resolved in the 1985 hymnbook when the Church music committee chose an alternate hymn tune called Kingsfold.

 According to hymnary.org, the tune Kingsfold is a folk tune that is set to multiple texts in England and Ireland and is believed by some scholars to date back to the middle ages.
 This hymn tune was first notated by Ralph Vaughan Williams (1872–1958), one of the best-known composers of the 20th century.
-Its name comes from the small town of Kingsfold in Surrey, England, where Williams first heard it.
+Its name comes from the small town of Kingsfold, England, where Williams first heard it.
 The tune was first published in 1893 but was first introduced as a hymn tune by Williams in 1906, when it was published as a musical setting for Horatio Bonar’s “I Heard the Voice of Jesus Say.”

 The word Kolob appears in chapter 3 of the Book of Abraham, in the Pearl of Great Price, and is described as the star nearest to God.
 “Kolob as Elder Bruce R. McConkie explains it, means the first creation.
 Spirit beings and immortal persons live in eternity, mortal men live in time.
 Eternity goes on forever and is of infinite duration.
 Time is of finite proportions, beginning for each person at birth and ending at death.” —History of Hymns, Mormon Channel